-The intent of this Criterion is to strike a balance between minimizing the administrative burden for The Organization in producing a summary of the management plan with ensuring that comprehensive information is provided.
-The entire management plan can be provided if this reduces the administration burden.
-Examples of confidential information include data and content:
+The intent of this Criterion^{} is to strike a balance between minimizing the administrative burden for The Organization^{} in producing a summary of the management plan^{} with ensuring that comprehensive information is provided.
+The entire management plan^{} can be provided if this reduces the administration burden.
+Examples of confidential information^{} include data and content:

-- Related to investment decisions:
+- Related to investment decisions;

 - About intellectual property rights;

-- Which is client confidential:
+- Which is client confidential;

 - Which is, by law, confidential;

 - Whose dissemination could put at risk the protection of wildlife species and habitats; and

-- About sites which are of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples or Iocal communities (see Criteria 3.5 and 4.7) as requested by these groups. - 7.5.1 A summary of the management plan in a format comprehensible to stakeholders including maps and excluding confidential information is made publicly available at no cost.
+- About sites which are of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples or local communities (see Criteria 3.5 and 4.7) as requested by these groups.

-Verifiers: Management Plan summary, evidence of publication

-7.5.2 Relevant components of the management plan, excluding confidential information, are available to affected stakeholders on request at the actual costs of reproduction and handling.

-Verifiers: evidence of requests for Management Plan components being made available.

-7.6 The Organization shall, proportionate to scale, intensity and risk of management activities, proactively and transparently engage affected stakeholders in its management planning and monitoring processes, and shall engage interested stakeholders on request.
+- 7.5.1 The Organization shall proactively disseminate a summary of the management plan in a format comprehensible to stakeholders including maps and excluding confidential information at no cost. - Verifiers: Evidence of active dissemination of the Management Plan Summary to the public, Circulation to Stakeholders.
+Summary available on Organisation's social media platforms. - SLIMF 7.5.1.1 A summary of the management plan in a format comprehensible to stakeholders including maps and excluding confidential information is made publicly available at no cost. - 7.5.2 Relevant components of the management plan, excluding confidential information, are available to affected stakeholders on request at the actual costs of reproduction and handling. - 7.6 The Organization shall, proportionate to scale, intensity and risk of management activities, proactively and transparently engage affected stakeholders in its management planning and monitoring processes, and shall engage interested stakeholders on request.